-From 2011 through 2016 I worked as a welfare rights adviser with Child Poverty Action Group, Drumchapel Money Advice Centre, and WestGAP.
-Before that, I was a producer of music and arts projects with Arika and Tracer Trails.
-I have an undergraduate degree from the School of Scottish Studies at the University of Edinburgh, which involved training in anthropological theory and ethnographic research methods.
+I haven't always been a maths student.
+From 2011 through 2016 I worked as a welfare rights adviser with the Child Poverty Action Group, Drumchapel Money Advice Centre and WestGAP, and from 2005 until 2012-ish I (also) worked as a producer of music and arts projects with Arika and Tracer Trails.
+I have an undergraduate degree from the School of Scottish Studies at the University of Edinburgh.

 As my outreach and exchange activities suggest, I'm interested in talking with non-mathematicians about what mathematics has to do with understanding the social world, and I'm a fan of pedagogical experiments that aim to make such conversations possible.